 Loring’s expertise in technology services is reflected in its “A” list of clients, many of whom are repeat customers.
 In coordination with Loring’s MEP design team, the firm has provided engineering services to meet the technology needs of longtime client IBM for its offices in New York, North Carolina, and Pennsylvania, as well as to the Federal Reserve Bank of New York to expand its telecom infrastructure and to the 2016 ENR New York regional project winner Ramapo College Adler Center.

-For Bank of New York Mellon, Loring has provided telecommunications engineering services for more than 1 million sf of national design award-winning space in Pittsburgh, New York, Princeton, Philadelphia and Toronto.
-Other significant projects include a national contract to design technology solutions for the Regus Group, the world’s largest provider of flexible workspaces; and telecom, AV, telepresence capabilities and state-of-the-art security services for Israeli-based software company NICE Systems in Hoboken, NJ and Richardson, TX.
-Loring is also providing full technology services including telecommunications, AV and security for the conversion of 300,000 sf of office space to 27 courtrooms and ancillary spaces for the New York State Office of Courts Administration, and for the $220 million renovation of the Wyoming State Capitol.
+For Bank of New York Mellon, Loring has provided telecommunications engineering services for more than 1 million square feet of national design award-winning space in Pittsburgh, New York, Princeton, Philadelphia, and Toronto.
+Other significant projects include a national contract to design technology solutions for the Regus Group, the world’s largest provider of flexible workspaces; and telecom, AV, telepresence capabilities, and state-of-the-art security services for Israeli-based software company NICE Systems in Hoboken, NJ and Richardson, TX.
+Loring is also providing full technology services including telecommunications, AV, and security for the conversion of 300,000 square foot of office space to 27 courtrooms and ancillary spaces for the New York State Office of Courts Administration, and for the $220-million renovation of the Wyoming State Capitol.